 Despite the interceptor’s destruction, The Doctor fears that Davros will survive somehow.
 The dome is being decontaminated, and TAI will have the opportunity to rebuild; however, as there is no physical evidence that Davros was ever actually here, Lorraine plans to claim that the press releases supposedly issued by her late husband were faked as part of an attempt by their rivals to discredit them.
 Infuriated, The Doctor uses the dome’s flight controls to access the records of the interceptor’s previous journey, thus proving that Baynes and his wife were responsible for raiding the freighter which held Davros’ body and killing its crew.
 He intends to remain long enough to see that Lorraine is taken to account for her crimes — but still blames himself the deaths which occurred because he couldn’t stop Davros in time.

 - During the events of this story, Peri is on the other side of the galaxy, attending a botany symposium.

-- This story leads neatly into Revelation of the Daleks, setting up Davros’ interest in solving the galactic famine, his ability to fire electric bolts out of his body, and his apparent demise in a spaceship explosion (which, in Revelation, he claims to have survived by using the ship’s escape pod).
-It does not so neatly lead out of Resurrection of the Daleks, however; we still await an explanation as to how Davros survived his encounter with the Movellan virus and escaped the destruction of his prison station only to end up in the vault of a freighterowned by the galactic bank.
+- This story leads neatly into Revelation of the Daleks, setting up Davros’ interest in solving the galactic famine, his ability to fire electric bolts out of h Revelation of the Daleks is body, and his apparent demise in a spaceship explosion (which, in Revelation, he claims to have survived by using the ship’s escape pod).
+It does not so neatly lead out of Resurrection of the Daleks, however, we still await an explanation as to how Davros survived his encounter with the Movellan virus and escaped the destruction of his prison station only to end up in the vault of a freighterowned by the galactic bank.